Highverve/PLGL/README.md

 ### 1 — Introduction

 Procedural Language Generation Library (PLGL) is a code library designed for game developers who want consistent, fictional languages for their game's cultures and peoples, *without the time needed to create one*.
-The language author constructs the alphabet, sigma structures, letter pathing, and other constraints; then, the generator processes a regular sentence, and returns an entirely new one.
+The language author constructs the alphabet, sigma structures, letter pathing, character filtering for deconstruction, and other constraints; then, the generator processes a regular sentence, and returns an new, stylized sentence from your fictional language.

 The initial thought that started this project was simple: using a word as a seed, could I procedurally generate an entirely different word?
-I knew the answer, so I gave it a try.
-After a few obstacles and a necessary amount of feature creep, the first version of the PLGL is (almost) released.
+After a few obstacles and a necessary amount of feature creep, the first version of the PLGL is released.

 ### 2 — Glossary